ojitha/ojitha.github.io/_posts/2025-08-03-AWSS3AccessPoints.md

 }
 ```

-For example, to copy a file from a S3,
+For example, to copy a file from an S3,

 ```bash
 aws s3 cp s3://arn:aws:s3:us-east-1:60...:accesspoint/vpconly-access-point/Policies.txt .